ray-project/ray/doc/source/serve/architecture.rst

 There are three kinds of actors that are created to make up a Serve instance:

-- Controller: A global actor unique to each :ref:`Serve instance <serve-instance>` that manages the control plane.
+- Controller: A global actor unique to each Serve instance that manages the control plane.
 The Controller is responsible for creating, updating, and destroying other actors.
 Serve API calls like :mod:`client.create_backend <ray.serve.api.Client.create_backend>`, :mod:`client.create_endpoint <ray.serve.api.Client.create_endpoint>` make remote calls to the Controller.